twse/bobsgame-extras/OS2 Icon Collection/README.md

 Note that you have to use these icons on a file system which supports long file names.
 FAT16 does not support long file names, while the existing FAT32 or even NTFS file system drivers for OS/2, eCS and Arca OS are experimental at best, so the safest bet is to use a native IBM file system like HPFS (the OS/2, eCS and Arca OS default FS) or JFS.

 ### ANNEX: How to add or update existing software entries.
 To add or update existing software entries, attach the following text, with the fields enclosed by brackets "[]" replaced with your own identifying information.
 (Don't include the brackets!)
 The text should be enclosed in the appropriate comment syntax.
-The protocol for each download site should be http for insecure or https for secure sites.
-FTP servers don't automatically create links except in OctoDroid (Android GIT client).
-The servers will appear underlined during editing.
+The protocol for each download site should be **http** (insecure sites) or **https** (secure sites).
+If the site is an FTP server, links won't be automatically created except in OctoDroid.
+The servers will appear underlined when editing in the GitHub web UI.

 ```
 N. Software